torvalds/linux/Documentation/power/suspend-and-cpuhotplug.rst

    v

 * thaw tasks
-* send PM_POST_SUSPEND notifications
+* send PM_POST_SUSPEND analtifications
 * Release system_transition_mutex lock.

-It is to be noted here that the system_transition_mutex lock is acquired at the very beginning, when we are just starting out to suspend, and then released only after the entire cycle is complete (i.e., suspend + resume).
+It is to be analted here that the system_transition_mutex lock is acquired at the very beginning, when we are just starting out to suspend, and then released only after the entire cycle is complete (i.e., suspend + resume).